Somethings About Me

 You wouldn’t think that the simpler Christmas Cactus Star made my head spin but the Summer Spin Star would since it looks complicated and seems like it’s spinning.
 If I wasn’t set on the name Spin Star, Snappy Star would have been my next choice because this star sew much faster and was much easier.
 I do like the two versions I made, one looking more traditional and two dimensional with the two fabrics for the star points and the other one more modern with more fabrics used and a three dimensional look.

-I have to admit I spent some time choosing fabrics again but happy that to use the colorful Zookeeper print in the Summer color way with the citronickle text print which is from Laura Heine’s Happy Chance fabric line along with various colors from Basic Grey’s Grunge collection.
+I have to admit I spent some time choosing fabrics again but happy to use the colorful Zookeeper print in the Summer color way with the citronickle text print which is from Laura Heine’s Happy Chance fabric line along with various colors from Basic Grey’s Grunge collection.

 I was planning on making Summer Spin Star a small wall hanging like Christmas Cactus Star but when I added the Citronickle border (bottom left), I thought it needed more.
 Thankfully, Sandra mentioned that the Lilac Love pattern would include a baby quilt size which I then added the additional borders which I think energized the quilt.
 Also, I had the additional fabric and couldn’t pass up the chance to use the Zookeeper print for the final border.
 Summer Spin Star is a nice segue from being a late Summer to an early Fall wall hanging, don’t you think?